Skip to content

 3. Mixed Staged and Unstaged Changes

-git-autosquash intelligently handles different working tree states:
+git-autosquash handles different working tree states:

 # Some changes staged, others not